-115 4.
-Data quality control
+4 Data quality control

-The measurements collected by the Coriolis data center are distributed to the scientific community with a near real time quality control flag within days from the data reception and with a delayed time mode validation quality control within a year.
-The Coriolis datacenter validation workflow scheme is given on figure 4.
+The measurements collected by the Coriolis data center are distributed to the scientific community with a near-real-time quality control flag within days of the data reception and with a delayed-time-mode validation quality control within a year.
+The Coriolis data center validation workflow scheme is given in Fig. 4.